 Income tax forms are the official government documents you're required to fill out when you pay your taxes.

 Income tax forms are the official government documents you're required to fill out when you pay your taxes.
 Generally, the more complex your finances are the more tax forms you may need to fill out.
 For 2017 and earlier tax years, the most common tax forms used are the IRS Form 1040, 1040A and 1040EZ for reporting and paying federal income taxes.
-Beginning with the 2018 tax year (filed in 2019), there is only a Form 1040 that most everyone who files a personal tax return will use.
+Beginning with the 2018 tax year (filed in 2019), there are only Forms 1040 and 1040-SR that most everyone who files a personal tax return will use.
 Each state and city also creates their own tax forms, but oftentimes they are modeled after the federal ones.